Days of Retreats Funded

 President of the Board

 Tucker is a meditation teacher and Clinical Psychologist.
 He studied meditation first with Sharon Salzberg and then with Upasaka Culadasa, who approved Tucker to teach.
-He lives in Tucson, Arizona, where he runs a clinic, works as a private practice psychologist, and teaches meditation both locally and over video chat.
+He lives in Alameda, California, an island in the San Francisco Bay.

 Upasaka Upali (Paul Peterson)